md-sarowar-alam/single-server-3tier-webapp-github-actions/GITHUB_ACTIONS_SETUP.md

 http://YOUR_EC2_IP/api/health
 ```

-**Congratulations! 🎉** Your application is now deployed and future updates will happen automatically!
+**Congratulations!** Your application is now deployed and future updates will happen automatically!

 ---